-(i) Fair value hierarchy and valuation technique
+Fair value hierarchy and valuation technique

-The fair value of Investment properties as at 31.03.2022 as measured for disclosure purpose in the financial statement is based on the valuation by Registered Valuer under Rule 2 of Companies (Registered Valuer and Valuation) Rules 2017 and as 31.03.2021 is based on estimated and fair value by management's own assesement .
-The fair value of Investmet Properties comprising of land and building as at 31.03.2021 was done by the management based on it's own assessement relying upon circle rate/market value and not from registered valuer.
+The fair value of Investment property is ₹ 2971.80 Lakh (₹ 1238.77 Lakh).
+The fair value of Investment Property as at 31.03.2022 as measured for disclosure purposes in the financial statements is based on the valuation by Registered Valuer under Rule 2 of Companies (Registered Valuer and Valuation) Rules 2017 and as at 31.03.2021 is based on estimate and fair value by management's own assessement.
+The fair value of Investment Property land as at 31.03.2021 was done by the management based on it's own assessement relying upon circle rate / market value and not from registered valuer.